 Please see Program Descriptions in this Calendar for any additional program requirements, including details on reference letters.

-Normally, an appropriate letter of recommendation is one written by an independent individual who can provide an assessment of the applicant's background and capabilities with respect to the prospective program.
+Some programs require letters of recommendation.
+Where applicable, an appropriate letter of recommendation is one written by an independent individual who can provide an assessment of the applicant's background and capabilities with respect to the prospective program.
 Letters from friends, family members, colleagues, people currently registered in a graduate degree program, or general reference letters that are not written in support of the person's application to the particular graduate program are not acceptable.
 An applicant currently registered in a graduate degree program, or who has recently completed a graduate degree program, will normally submit one letter of reference from their program supervisor.
 Unless the applicant has been out of school for more than four years, at least one letter, and preferably both, should be by an academic.
 A reference from a non-academic source should come from a person who has had direct supervisory experience of the applicant.

 All graduate programs have limited enrolment capacities.
 Meeting the minimum requirements does not guarantee admission.